CPqD/RouteFlow/README.md

 === Overview ===
-RouteFlow is a distribution composed by three basic applications: rfclient, rfserver and rfproxy.
+RouteFlow is a distribution composed by three basic applications: RFClient, RFServer and RFProxy.

-- rfclient is the module running as a daemon in the Virtual Machine (VM) responsible for detecting changes in the linux ARP and routing tables.
+- RFClient is the module running as a daemon in the Virtual Machine (VM) responsible for detecting changes in the Linux ARP and routing tables.
-When a change is detected (via netlink events) messages are sent to the server.
+Routing information are send to the RFServer when they're updated.

-- rfserver is a standalone application that manages the VMs running the RFClient daemons.
-The RFServer keeps the mapping between the RFClient VM instances and the corresponding switches and their datapaths.
-It connects to the rfproxy to instruct it about when to configure flows and also to configure the Open vSwitch to maintain the connectivity in the virtual environment formed by the set of registered VMs.
+- RFServer is a standalone application that manages the VMs running the RFClient daemons.
+The RFServer keeps the mapping between the RFClient VM instances and interfaces and the corresponding switches and ports.
+It connects to RFProxy to instruct it about when to configure flows and also to configure the Open vSwitch to maintain the connectivity in the virtual environment formed by the set of VMs.

-- rfproxy is an application (for NOX and POX) responsible for the interactions with the OpenFlow switches (identified by datapaths) via the OpenFlow protocol.
+- RFProxy is an application (for NOX and POX) responsible for the interactions with the OpenFlow switches (identified by datapaths) via the OpenFlow protocol.
-It listens to instructions from the RFServer and also notifies whenever a switch joins or leaves the network.
+It listens to instructions from the RFServer and notifies it about events in the network.
   We recommend running POX when you are experimenting and testing your network.
-You can use NOX though if you need or want (for production maybe).
+You can also use NOX though if you need or want (for production maybe).

 There is also a library of common functions (rflib).
-It defines the IPC, a central table for RouteFlow state data and utilities like custom types for IP and MAC addresses, OpenFlow message creation and type conversion.
+It has implementations of the IPC, utilities like custom types for IP and MAC addresses manipulation and OpenFlow message creation.

 Additionally, there are two extra modules: rfweb, an web interface for RouteFlow and jsonflowagent, an SNMP agent.